Civic polls: TN CM slams AIADMK, says law will take its own course | Politics

 Slamming AIADMK leader and former state minister D Jayakumar for taking 'law into his own hands' and 'humiliating' a DMK office-bearer here by 'removing' his shirt on the day of polls, Stalin said the DMK would face the matter legally and asserted that the 'law will take its own course.'
 Urban local body polls were held on February 19 and counting would be held on Tuesday.

-Stalin's remark on Jayakumar was condemnable, senior AIADMK leader K Palaniswami said, while asserting that the former minister only handed over to police a man who attempted to cast a 'false vote' in north Chennai.
+Stalin's remark on Jayakumar was condemnable, senior AIADMK leader K Palaniswami said, while asserting that the former minister only handed over to police a man who attempted to cast a 'false vote' in north Chennai and asked if the Chief Minister considered it wrong.

-He asked the Chief Minister if such an act can be considered wrong while adding that the AIADMK would face the issue legally.

 Writing to party cadres, Stalin in an open letter said the DMK faced the urban civic polls based on the faith people reposed on the government and the party did not consider elections as a political battle.